KC-7/car-quiz/README.md

 ### Test Cases

 - [X] Page loads correctly and displays Engine Start button and Quiz Container.
-- [x] Find out more collapbsible window works as intended: changes colour when hovering & changes text when displaying content.
+- [x] Find out more collapbsible window works as intended:
+  - [x] Changes colour when hovering.
+  - [x] Changes text when displaying content.
   - [x] QR Code is displayed withiin the collasible window when over the specified screen width and is removed on devices with a smaller screen width.
 - [x] All links work and open in new tab: GitHub link in logo and social media links in footer.
 - [x] When Engine Start is clicked, the user is: shown the question and options, the score counter is displayed in the right hand side of the header bar and one question is added to the number of questions asked.
 - [x] When a correct option is selected, the following will happen: